omniti-labs/omnios-build-perl/README.md

 The bulk of the build work is done via two shell files in lib, config.sh and functions.sh.
 You should not need to change anything directly in these files.
-You may override most variables in the build script.
+You may override most variables and functions in the build script.

+The build scripts are the authoritative record of how to package the distribution.  `perl_module_dist.pl` will never overwrite a build.sh script.
+Any tuning or tweaking required may be done in build.sh and may be expected to be preserved.

 ## Building A New Dist